 - Hormonal changes (eg pregnancy, menopause)

-- Exogenous oestrogen such as the oral contraceptive pill or HRT
+- Exogenous oestrogens such as the oral contraceptive pill or HRT

 - New sexual partner